- Our staff

 There are 7 identified areas of learning that shape the early education framework.
 All these are important and are interconnected and divided into 2 levels - the prime areas and the specific areas

 At Robert Owen we believe that like adults, children learn best when they are self motivated and interested.
-For young children, play is the child's work.
+For young children, play is their work.

 'My son is very happy and keen to go to nursery every morning.
 I see a huge improvement in his behaviour because of nursery' (PS2016)